shubham4564/quiz-ai-web/README.md

 - Check browser console for errors
 - Clear browser cache and reload
 - Ensure JavaScript is enabled
+### Saved Quizzes Not Appearing
+- Ensure at least one full quiz was generated (partial sets are discarded)
+- Confirm browser localStorage is enabled (uses key `quizCollections`)
+- Using incognito / clearing site data will remove saved entries

 ## 📄 License